pop up description layer

 214 MED

-Medevac crashed in Panama Bay while returning from a mission on the Atlantic side of the Panama Canal.
-A/C experienced a total loss of T/R thrust due to failure of viscous bearing in XSMN oil cooler on T/R driveshaft.
-Crew attempted an autorotation over water in day VFR conditions while turning base in the traffic pattern at Howard AFB.
+Medevac was on downwind leg over water for landing at Howard AFB, lost T/R thrust, spun and crashed into 9' of water in Panama Bay (approx 1/4 mi off Kobbe Beach) while returning from a mission on the Atlantic side of the Panama Canal.
+Investigation determined the loss of T/R thrust was due to failure of viscous bearing in XSMN oil cooler on T/R driveshaft. |

 22 JUL 89